Endesa since 1944

 Against climate change

 In 2009 we launched our pioneering energy saving project as a new model of energy management in cities: Smartcity.
-A project included among our commitments and projects against climate change as detailed in the 2008-2012 Strategic Sustainability Plan, presented in 2009.
+A project included among our commitments and projects against climate change as detailed in the 2008-2012 Strategic Sustainability Plan.

 Electric vehicles and renewable energy